 Are Cops Properly Trained To Deal With People With Disabilities?

-I believe that every police force in the United States should be properly trained and experienced when dealing with people with disabilities.
-We have seen recently and duly noted that law enforcement agencies do not have enough training and experience to correctly assess situations dealing with people with disabilities.
+Every police force in the United States should be properly trained to handle situations with people with disabilities.
+We have seen recently that law enforcement agencies do not have enough training and experience to correctly assess these situations.

 On April 29, the Senate Judiciary Committee met to discuss law-enforcement responses to disabled Americans.